About the Workshop

 Who:

-Musicians entering grades 7 through adult, who can read music, and who want to advance their playing and improvisational skills are welcome to register.
 Past participants have played saxophone, clarinet, trumpet, trombone, flute, vibes, guitar, bass, piano, voice, and drums; but one can improvise jazz on any instrument.
-We are always looking for bassists and drummers!
+We are usually looking for bassists and drummers!

 What:

-A 5-session workshop over 2 weeks where students learn improvisational skills by playing in a jazz combo with similarly skilled peers.
-The workshop consists of 5 combo sessions, 90 minutes each, and one concert.
+A 5-rehearsal workshop over 2 weeks where students learn improvisational skills by playing in a jazz combo with similarly skilled peers.
+The workshop consists of 5 combo rehearsals–90 minutes each–and one concert.

 Area students have been learning about jazz improvisation in a combo setting through the Grayslake Jazz Combo Workshop since the summer of 2001.